Gambia Food Guide

 Benachin (One Pot Jollof Rice)

-Benachin, meaning 'one pot' in Wolof, is flavorful mixed rice dish cooked with fish, meat, or vegetables, along with tomatoes, onions, and spices.
-Ingredients layered and steamed together in single pot, creating fragrant and satisfying meal.
-Popular across West Africa.
-Gambian version often features locally caught fish.
-Common dish in homes and local eateries.
-Also known as Jollof rice with each West African country having own variation.
+Benachin means 'one pot' in Wolof, a mixed rice dish cooked with fish, meat, or vegetables alongside tomatoes, onions, and spices.
+Everything is layered and steamed together in a single pot, so the rice soaks up the flavor as it cooks.
+It's eaten across West Africa, and the Gambian take usually uses locally caught fish.
+You'll see it in homes and local eateries.
+It's the same dish people elsewhere call jollof rice, with each country putting its own spin on it.

 Yassa (Chicken or Fish)

-Tangy and flavorful dish made with marinated chicken or fish.
-Marinade typically includes onions, lemon or lime juice, mustard, and spices.
-Marinated protein then grilled or pan-fried and served with rice or couscous.
-Popular dish in Senegal and Gambia, known for vibrant flavors.
-Found in many restaurants and street food stalls.
+A tangy dish of chicken or fish marinated in onions, lemon or lime juice, mustard, and spices, then grilled or pan-fried and served over rice or couscous.
+The marinade is what makes it, sharp and bright against the smoky meat.
+It's a staple in both Senegal and Gambia, and you'll find it in restaurants and at street stalls.

 Superkanja (Okra Stew)